 The Netherlands is an attractive base for doing business and for investment.
-Its open and international outlook, well-educated work force and strategic location are contributors.
+Its open and international outlook, well-educated workforce and strategic location are factors that contribute to this.
 The attractive fiscal climate and technological infrastructure create favourable propositions for international business.

-2. Starting business
+Starting business

-Under Dutch law, a foreign individual or company may operate in the Netherlands through an incorporated or unincorporated entity or branch.
-Dutch corporate law provides a flexible and liberal framework for the organization of subsidiaries or branches.
-There are no special restrictions for a foreign entrepreneur to do business in the Netherlands.
+Under Dutch law, a foreign individual or company may operate in the Netherlands through either an incorporated or unincorporated entity or branch.
+Dutch corporate law provides a flexible and liberal framework for the organisation of subsidiaries or branches.
+There are no special restrictions for foreign entrepreneurs seeking to conduct business in the Netherlands.

-The business operations can be set up in the Netherlands with or without a legal personality.
-If a legal entity has legal personality, the entrepreneur cannot be held liable for more than the sum it contributed to the company's capital.
+Business operations in the Netherlands can be established with or without a legal personality.
+If a legal entity has legal personality, the entrepreneur cannot be held liable for more than the sum they contributed to the company's capital.

-Dutch law distinguishes two types of companies both of which possess legal personality: the private limited liability company (besloten vennootschap met beperkte aansprakelijkheid - BV) and the public limited liability company (naamloze vennootschap - NV).
-These forms of legal entities are most commonly used for doing business in the Netherlands.
-Other commonly used legal entities in the Netherlands are the cooperative (coöperatie) and the foundation (stichting).
+Dutch law recognises two types of companies, both of which possess legal personality: the private limited liability company (besloten vennootschap met beperkte aansprakelijkheid - BV) and the public limited liability company (naamloze vennootschap - NV).
+These legal entities are commonly used for doing business in the Netherlands.
+Other frequently used legal entities in the Netherlands are the cooperative (coöperatie) and the foundation (stichting).
 The foundation is a common form used within the non-profit and health care sector.

-Other common business forms are sole proprietorship (eenmanszaak), general partnership (vennootschap onder firma - VOF), (civil) partnership (maatschap) and limited partnership (commanditaire vennootschap - CV).
-None of the latter forms possesses legal personality and, as a consequence thereof, the owner or owners will be fully liable for the obligations of the entity.
+Other common business forms are the sole proprietorship (eenmanszaak), the general partnership (vennootschap onder firma - VOF), the (civil) partnership (maatschap) and the limited partnership (commanditaire vennootschap - CV).

+Notably, none of

+these forms possess legal personality, and as a consequence thereof, the owner or owners will be fully liable for the obligations of the entity.

-All entrepreneurs engaged in commercial business and all legal entities have to register their business with the Trade Register (Handelsregister) at the Chamber of Commerce (Kamer van Koophandel).
-This section covers the abovementioned legal entities for doing business in the Netherlands from a legal perspective.
-After dealing with the distinction between a subsidiary and a branch, the above mentioned entities will be described in greater detail.
-Finally, this will be followed by a summary of the status of intellectual property rights in the Netherlands.
-Further, this manual will explain the advantages and disadvantages of doing business through a subsidiary or a branch.
+All entrepreneurs engaged in commercial activities, as well as legal entities, are obligated to register their business with the Trade Register (Handelsregister) at the Chamber of Commerce (Kamer van Koophandel).
+This section covers the aforementioned legal entities for conducting business in the Netherlands from a legal perspective.
+After addressing the distinction between a subsidiary and a branch, the aforementioned entities will be elaborated upon in detail.
+Subsequently, a summary of the status of intellectual property rights in the Netherlands will be provided.
+Furthermore, this manual will explain the advantages and disadvantages of doing business through a subsidiary or a of a company from which business operations are carried out.
+As a result, the company that establishes a branch in the Netherlands is liable for claims incurred by actions carried out by the branch.

-Branch, subsidiary
+Branch, subsidiary Branch

-Branch